Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 ## Mangrove Creation and Verification

-JavaScript and Rust sample implementations are work in progress and coming soon.
+JavaScript and Rust sample implementations are work in progress and will be published soon.

 ## Mangrove Review Format (MaReFo)

 > The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-In particular for a Mangrove Review to be compatible with original servers all "RECOMMENDED" items should be observed.
+In particular, for a Mangrove Review to be compatible with original servers all "RECOMMENDED" items should be observed.

 ---

 Mangrove Review (Review) MUST consist of key/value pairs.
-Review fields MAY be shared in a number of different ways with the most common being:
+Review fields MAY be shared in a number of different ways, with the most common being:
 - JSON
 - CBOR
 - HTTP method query fields

 Each Review MUST be representable as [Canonical CBOR](https://tools.ietf.org/html/rfc7049), and in particular Major type 5 (a map of pairs of data items).
-This means that each key and value MUST one of major CBOR types.
+This means that each key and value MUST be one of the major CBOR types.
 Review keys MUST be of Major type 3 (a text string).

 Review MUST include the following keys and corresponding values:
 - `version`
     - This Mangrove Review Format version.
     - MUST be a Major type 0 (an unsigned integer) equal to `1`.
 - `publicKey`
-    - Public key corresponding to the secret key of the reviewer.
+    - The public key corresponding to the private key of the reviewer.
     - MUST be a Major type 3 (a text string) of length `130`.
     - MUST correspond to an ECDSA public key in hexadecimal notation.
 - `timestamp`